CraftMyWebsite/package-calendar/.github/ISSUE_TEMPLATE/featureRequests.md

 ---
 name: FEATURE REQUESTS
-about: Submit an idea for a new feature or enhancement.
-Clearly describe the request or need, the proposed solution, and its potential impact on the project.
-Provide as much detail as possible to facilitate evaluation.
+about: Propose a new feature.
+Clearly describe the need, the proposed solution, and its potential impact on the project.
 title: "[FEATURE REQUESTS] - "
 labels: 'feature'
 assignees: ''